marcoslop/chispazo-exam/README.md

 You will need to have docker installed in your machine in order to pass this test.

+## BUILD SUCCESS

 Once you have achieved this exercise, you will receive a BUILD SUCCESS when you execute `mvn clean verify`.

+## Exercise 5 - Tests

+If you use TDD this exercise will not be necessary for you because you already have all the tests done ;-).

+Please, make sure that all the implementations you have programmed for exercise 4 come with its corresponding unit tests.

 ## Git patch